stackabletech/stackable-cockpit/README.md

 cd web && yarn run build && cd -                          # Builds the admin UI
 ```

+### Tilt and nix

+As re-building Docker images continuously and getting them to a k8s cluster is a hassle,
+there is a workflow using Tilt and nix.

+Run it via `make run-dev`.
+Some preparations are required for this to work.

 ### Pre-commit hooks and xtasks

 This repository uses multiple pre-commit hooks to run checks, formatting and code-generation on different files.